netdata/netdata/collectors/statsd.plugin/README.md

 	# private charts memory mode = save
 	# private charts history = 3996
 	# histograms and timers percentile (percentThreshold) = 95.00000
-	# add dimension for number of events received = yes
+	# add dimension for number of events received = no
 	# gaps on gauges (deleteGauges) = no
 	# gaps on counters (deleteCounters) = no
 	# gaps on meters (deleteMeters) = no